 - Applications Deadline: March 1, 2019

-- Study Subject: Scholarships are awarded in Biomedical Sciences or Molecular Mechanisms of Disease.
+- Study Subject: The studentships are awarded in Biomedical Sciences or Molecular Mechanisms of Disease.

-- Nationality: Scholarships are available for Non-EEA students.
+- Nationality: The studentships are available for Non-EEA students.

-- Number of Scholarships: Therefore, each academic year about 9 full scholarships (or more partial) are offered to our most excellent international (non-EEA) applicants for the Biomedical Sciences or Molecular Mechanisms of Disease Master’s programmes.
+- Number of Scholarships: Therefore, each academic year about 9 fully-funded positions (or more partial) are offered to our most excellent international (non-EEA) applicants for the Biomedical Sciences or Molecular Mechanisms of Disease Master’s programmes.

 - Scholarship can be taken in the Netherlands